On Jordan-H\"older series of some locally analytic representations: Introduction

-{\it Notation:} We denote by $p$ a prime number and consider fields $L \sub K$ which are both finite extensions of $\Qp$.
-Let $O_L$ and $O_K$ be the rings of integers of $L$, resp. $K$, and let the norm on $K$ be such that $|p|_K = p^{-1}$.
-For a locally convex $K$-vector space $V$, we denote by $V'$ its strong dual, i.e., the $K$-vector space of continuous linear forms equipped with the strong topology of bounded convergence.
+{\it Notation and conventions:} We denote by $p$ a prime number and consider fields $L \sub K$ which are both finite extensions of $\Qp$.
+Let $O_L$ and $O_K$ be the rings of integers of $L$, resp. $K$, and let $|\cdot |_K$ be the absolute value on $K$ such that $|p|_K = p^{-1}$.
+The field $L$ is our ''base field'', whereas we consider $K$ as our ''coefficient field''.
+For a locally convex $K$-vector space $V$ we denote by $V'_b$ its strong dual, i.e., the $K$-vector space of continuous linear forms equipped with the strong topology of bounded convergence.
+Sometimes, in particular when $V$ is finite-dimensional, we simplify notation and write $V'$ instead of $V'_b$.
+All finite-dimensional $K$-vector spaces are equipped with the unique Hausdorff locally convex topology.

-We denote by $\bf G_0$, $\bf P_0$ etc. reductive groups over $O_L$ and by $G_0$, $P_0$ etc. their $p$-adic groups of $O_L$-valued points.
-We use bold letters $\bf G$, $\bf P$ etc. to denote their generic fibres over $L$, whereas we use normal letters $G$, $P$ etc. for their $p$-adic groups o $L$-valued points.
-Finally, Gothic letters $\frg$, $\frp$ etc. will denote their Lie algebras.